 Local Inter-School Competition

-The Opportunity: The history of inter-school competitions is far wider than the School Games, however the emphasis over the period of the School Games has been to increase the breadth (number and type of sports) and depth - number of young people engaging - of competition.
+The opportunity: The history of inter-school competitions is far wider than the School Games, however the emphasis has been to increase the breadth (number and type of sports) and depth (number of young people engaging) of competition.
 To support this, a calendar of local events is created by a School Games Organiser (SGO) who is provided with government funding to offer a minimum of three days a week support to schools across their area.
 As a result, all schools should have open access to a calendar of competitions throughout the year.

 There are three different variations of inter-school competition: